 Project Update

-You can still view all consultation materials by visiting our consultation website and if you have any questions regarding the project, please get in contact via springfield@voltalia.com.
+Consultation materials and FAQs from our first consultation are available to review on our consultation website.
+If you have any questions regarding the project, please get in contact via springfield@voltalia.com.

 Solar capacity